HackRU/frontend/README.md

 ## Inspiration (how the hell did we get here)

-Heman has written a nice [wiki]: https://github.com/HackRU/lcs/wiki/History discussing the history of HackRU, and I encourage reading it for context.
+Heman has written a nice [wiki](https://github.com/HackRU/lcs/wiki/History) discussing the history of HackRU, and I encourage reading it for context.
 You should also at some point met up with us to demo the current state of the front-end and discuss all open issues and goals for this HackRU.

 The people who worked on the React to its current state, AFAIK, are: